Skip to main content

 LEXINGTON, Ky, -- Myka Smith-Jackson found a passion for political science and international affairs by participating in a model U.S. government and United Nations while in Lexington schools.
 Now she’s following that passion as well as exploring a broad range of interests in the University of Kentucky’s College of Arts and Sciences.

 “I participated in programs called KYA and KUNA, which are the Kentucky Youth Assembly and the Kentucky United Nations Assembly,” said Smith-Jackson, a political science major and psychology minor at UK.
 “Both of those programs were essential to me figuring out what I wanted to study.
 KYC is mainly focused on United States government, and KUNA is for the United Nations.
-In the model U.N., I've represented a lot of countries: Nigeria, Democratic Republic of Congo, Guinea, Equatorial Guinea and
+In the model U.N., I've represented a lot of countries: Nigeria, Democratic Republic of Congo, Guinea,

 By Lindsey Piercy